-Enterprises with collaboration systems may have widely deployed voice and video services such as point-to-point calls within the enterprise as well as calls to external networks.
-The conferencing function is an essential component of any collaboration system, especially those that serve remote users and/or a large user base.
-Cisco Rich Media Conferencing improves on traditional conferencing by offering features such as ad-hoc audio and video conferencing, rendezvous, audio and video conferencing, and scheduled conferencing as well as application sharing.
+Conferencing is an essential component of any collaboration system, especially when serving remote users and/or a large user base.
+Cisco Rich Media Conferencing improves on traditional conferencing by offering features such as instant, permanent, and scheduled audio and video conferencing, as well as application sharing.

 Conference bridges provide the conferencing function.
 A conference bridge is a resource that joins multiple participants into a single call (audio or video).
 It can accept any number of connections for a given conference, up to the maximum number of streams allowed for a single conference on that device.
 The output stream for a given party is the composite of the streams from all connected parties minus their own input stream.